 Youth Recognition Ceremony

 Each year, our archdiocese holds a Religious Emblems Conferral Mass to honor those Cub, Boy, and Girl Scouts, and Venturing Crew members who have earned an emblem.
-The Mass will be celebrated on Saturday July 8, 2017 at the Cathedral Basilica of Saint Francis of Assisi at 9:30am and is presided over by The Most Reverend John C. Wester, Archbishop of Santa Fe.
+The Mass will be celebrated on Saturday September 14th, 2019 at the Cathedral Basilica of Saint Francis of Assisi at 9:30am.